8 Foods That Lower Blood Sugar And Why It's Important

 Avocados are delicious at any time of the day.
 You can cut up half an avocado, sprinkle it with lemon or lime juice, and smash it up for an easy guacamole or, if you do not like the taste of avocado, add it to your smoothie.
 It will help give it a smooth, creamy texture.

 Sugar is the main fuel for the body, but when it gets too high in our blood for too long, it can cause major issues, like heart disease, vision problems, and nerve damage.
-Eating foods that are high in healthy fats, fiber, antioxidants, and lower in processed sugars and simple carbs, can help lower and maintain healthy blood sugar levels.
+Eating foods that are high in healthy fats, fiber, antioxidants, and low in processed sugars and simple carbs, can help lower and maintain healthy blood sugar levels.

 High intake of fatty fish, but not of lean fish, improved postprandial glucose regulation and increased the n-3 PUFA content in the leucocyte membrane in healthy overweight adults: a randomised trial | PubMed